Quick Links:

 Solstice: Either of two points at which the Sun is farthest from the Celestial Equator.

-Spell: The direction of energies towards a certain goal, generally using spoken words as well as spell "ingredients".
+Spell: The direction of energies towards a certain goal, generally using spoken words as well as spell "ingredients."

 Spellcrafting: The practice of creating spells by writing outline and authoring incantations.